Project-Books/book-project/CONTRIBUTING.md

 ## Questions, suggestions & feedback

 All questions, suggestions and feedback are both welcome and encouraged.

-Questions and feedback should be sent to bookproject@madebykarankumar.com.
+Questions and feedback should be discussed over [Gitter](https://gitter.im/book-project-community).
+This allows other to benefit from seeing the questions, too.

 For suggestions, please vote on, or add to, the existing relevant issue.
 If no such issue exists, feel free to open a new issue.

 If in doubt, feel free to send us an email over at bookproject@madebykarankumar.com so that we can assist you further.

-In the future, we hope to move questions and feedback to an open channel (e.g. a Gitter community).

 ## Before making changes